 The extension of the export file will be .xml

-If the blog has been online for a long time, or contains many images, I recommend that you use the “Posts” option and export the content every 2 months.
+If the blog has been online for a long time, or contains many images, we recommend that you use the “Posts” option and export the content every 2 months.
 It takes some work, but it makes exporting/importing you posts way easier in the long term, because most hosts do not allow files larger than 2 MB (you will not be able to import a file larger than that).
 Also, if you use a lot of images in your posts, it will take a long time to import everything at once.

 Log in to blog2, go to “Tools/Import” and click on “WordPress“.